dsestero/download_uncompress/README.markdown

 Defaults to the `distributions_base_url` key defined in hiera.

 #####`distribution_name`
-Name of the distribution to download.
+Name of the distribution to download or full URL, in which case the parameter `download_base_url` is ignored.

 #####`dest_folder`
 Destination folder where to unzip (or possibly only download) the distribution.